• Skip to content

 Autism Help – Gastrointestinal tract problems

-Intellectual disability and developmental delays
+Intellectual disability and developmental delay

 Intellectual disability can be diagnosed when a child who is 6 years or older has an IQ below 70 as well as difficulties with daily tasks.
-In children under 6 years, the term developmental delay is used when children have significant cognitive and language delays.
+In children under 6 years, the term ‘developmental delay’ is used when children have significant cognitive and language delays.

 Intellectual disability varies from person to person.
 Autistic children with intellectual disability might have uneven skills, so there might be some things that they’re quite good at and others they find hard.